SINTEF/dlite/README.md

 6. In the container terminal, perform the first build and tests with `mkdir /workspace/build; cd /workspace/build; cmake ../dlite; make && make test`.

+### Build documentation
+If you have [doxygen][11] installed, the html documentation should be generated as a part of the build process.
+It can be browsed by opening the following file in your browser:

+    <build>/doc/html/index.html

+where `<build>` is your build folder.
+To only build the documentation, you can
+do:

+    cd build
+    cmake --build . --target doc

+If you have LaTeX and make installed, you can also the latex documentation with

+    cd build
+    cmake --build . --target latex

+which will produce the file

+    <build>/doc/latex/refman.pdf